Lafayette & Kumagai

 The firm maintains a significant labor and employment practice representing management in both the public and private sectors.
-Representative corporate clients include AT&T, Denny’s, Inc., Tyco International, Inc., McKesson Corporation, Macy’s, Inc., Shell Oil Company, Pacific Gas and Electric Company, Sutter Health and Johnson & Johnson.
+Representative corporate clients include The Home Depot, Inc., Denny’s, Inc., Tyco International, Inc., McKesson Corporation, Macy’s, Inc., Shell Oil Company, Pacific Gas and Electric Company and United Parcel Service, Inc.

-Governmental clients include the East Bay Municipal Utility District, the San Francisco Housing Authority and the City of Oakland.
+Governmental clients include the East Bay Municipal Utility District, Alameda County and the City of Oakland.

-The firm provides legal services in cases involving all aspects of employment litigation, including wrongful termination, harassment, discrimination, reasonable accommodation, retaliation, wage and hour, class actions and non-competes.
+The firm provides legal services in cases involving all aspects of employment litigation, including wrongful termination, harassment, discrimination, reasonable accommodation, retaliation, wage and hour, class actions and restrictive covenants.
 The firm has been particularly successful in prevailing in cases by dispositive motions.

 Labor & Employment – Representative Cases